Miss World had dreams of becoming a nun

 "To stop such heinous crimes against women and girls, we need to stop trivialising what may appear to be harmless practices and start joining up the dots of women's treatment, representation and discrimination."

-The other beauties Miss Philippines stood second while Puerto Rico grabbed third position in the 61st Miss World contest.
+Miss Philippines stood second while Puerto Rico grabbed third position in the 61st Miss World contest.
 India's Kanishtha Dhankhar failed to make it to the top 20 in the contest.